-The general objectives of each of the differential rates are to ensure that all rateable land makes an equitable financial contribution to the cost of carrying out the functions of Council.
+The general objectives of each of the differential rates are to ensure that all rateable land, and therefore ratepayers make an equitable financial contribution to the cost of carrying out the functions of Council.
 There is no limit on the number or types of differential rates that can be levied, but the highest differential rate can be no more than four times the lowest differential rate.